 Scott Blake Harris is the Chairman of Harris, Wiltshire & Grannis LLP.
-He has practiced law in Washington D.C. for thirty-eight years, and has had extensive communications, technology, energy, administrative, litigation, trade and national security law experience.
+He has practiced law in Washington D.C. for forty years, and has had extensive communications, technology, energy, administrative, litigation, trade and national security law experience.

 Mr. Harris re-joined the firm in May 2014, having left in 2009 to serve as General Counsel of the United States Department of Energy.
 At DOE, he began the first systematic enforcement of the Department’s energy efficiency regulations, coordinated that effort with the EPA’s Energy Star program, and created the Department’s enforcement office.
 He also updated DOE’s rulemaking process to allow more public access and greater transparency, and played a key role in DOE’s efforts to tackle the legal and policy issues raised by smart grid technologies.
 While at DOE, Mr. Harris also served as Co-Chair of the Broadband Subcommittee of the White House National Science and Technology Council.
 He previously served in government from 1993 to 1996, serving as the first Chief of the International Bureau at the Federal Communications Commission, and as Chief Counsel for Export Administration at the U.S. Department of Commerce.
 In each of these positions he initiated major updates of the existing regulatory regimes to make them more transparent, accessible and competition-oriented.
 Early in his career he served as a law clerk to the Honorable Gerhard A. Gesell on the United States District Court for the District of Columbia.

 In the private sector, Mr. Harris served as the Managing Partner of Harris, Wiltshire & Grannis from the founding of the firm in 1998 until his departure in 2009.
-Since 2009, he has also served as Vice President and General Counsel of Neustar, Inc., and as Managing Partner of Wilkinson Barker Knauer LLP.
+Since 2009, he has also served as Senior Vice President and General Counsel of Neustar, Inc., and as Co-Managing Partner of Wilkinson Barker Knauer LLP.
 At Neustar, Mr. Harris was responsible for the technology company’s legal, policy, communications, corporate marketing, and corporate social responsibility functions.
 He has also been a partner at Gibson Dunn & Crutcher, where he was Chair of the communications practice, and at Williams & Connolly, where began his career in private practice as a litigator.

 Mr. Harris has received many honors during his legal career.
 He was honored as a “Visionary,” and before that was named one of the Top Ten Communications Lawyers, by the Legal Times.
 He has received awards for Distinguished Service from the Federal Communications Bar Association, for Outstanding Service from the National Association of State Energy Officials, and for Special Achievement from the Chairman of the FCC.
 He has also received the Marconi-Bell Award from the National Association of Radio and Telecommunications Engineers.
 Mr. Harris is regularly ranked among the top lawyers in Washington, DC and nationally by trade publications and the various services that list top lawyers from around the world.